B Medical Systems set to roll out in-transit temperature-control technology for vaccine in Africa

 The refrigerated vehicle has a B Medical Systems vaccine refrigerator with a storage capacity of 396L incorporated into a Toyota Land Cruiser 78.
 The vaccine refrigerator is powered via the vehicle while in motion and can also be powered by an external regular electric supply when parked.
 The vehicle provides almost a day’s autonomy, in the absence of any power supply.
 This solution also has temperature loggers that provide an overview of the storage conditions.
 The product brings together the legacy and expertise of Toyota Tsusho Corporation and B Medical Systems in the field of automobiles and vaccine cold chain, respectively.

-B Medical Systems, the statement said has been working with governments across the world for the effective and efficient rollout of the COVID-19 vaccines.
-Its recent projects include the COVID-19 vaccine cold chain projects in across 50+ countries across the world, including Nigeria, Ivory Cost, Senegal, Democratic Republic of Congo, Ethiopia, Luxembourg, France, Germany, UK, Austria, Romania, Serbia, Italy, USA, Mexico, Costa Rica, Peru, India, Bangladesh, Vietnam, Nepal, Indonesia .
+B Medical Systems, the statement said, has been working with governments across the world for the effective and efficient rollout of the COVID-19 vaccines.
+Its recent projects include the COVID-19 vaccine cold chain projects in across 50+ countries across the world, including Nigeria, Ivory Coast, Senegal, Democratic Republic of Congo, Ethiopia, Luxembourg, France, Germany, UK, Austria, Romania, Serbia, Italy, USA, Mexico, Costa Rica, Peru, India, Bangladesh, Vietnam, Nepal, Indonesia.